Gilt-head bream

-The gilt-head bream (Sparus aurata), also known as the gilthead, dourade, gilt-head seabream or silver seabream, is a species of marine ray-finned fish belonging to the family Sparidae, the seabreams or porgies.
+The gilt-head bream (Sparus aurata), also known as the gilthead, dourade, gilt-head seabream, European seabream or silver seabream, is a species of marine ray-finned fish belonging to the family Sparidae, the seabreams or porgies.
 This fish is found in the Eastern Atlantic and the Mediterranean.
 It is a highly esteemed food fish and an important species in aquaculture.

 Taxonomy

 The gilt-head bream was first formally described in 1758 by Carl Linnaeus in the 10th edition of Systema Naturae with its type locality given as the Mediterranean and Venezuela (although this has now been shown to be a specimen of Calamus).
 It is the only species in the monospecific genus Sparus.
 The genus Sparus is placed in the family Sparidae within the order Spariformes by the 5th edition of Fishes of the World.
 Some authorities classify this genus in the subfamily Sparinae, but the 5th edition of Fishes of the World does not recognise subfamilies within the Sparidae.